The Rocketry Show is hosted by three rocket geeks, CG, Gheem, and Daniel The Rocket n00b.

-This carried on throughout High School, and became a professional career that spanned 20 years building & maintaining radio studios and the transmitters & antennas that went with them.
+This carried on throughout High School and became his professional career that spanned 20 years.
+He was responsible for building & maintaining broadcast radio studios along with the associated transmitting equipment and antennas.

-The Rocketry Show concept originally came to mind for me back in 2010.
-I registered the domain, and spent the next few years studying the Podcast world, and learning the tech behind it.
+The concept for The Rocketry Show came to mind for Cornelius in 2010.
+He registered the domain and spent the next few years studying the Podcast world.

 My true foray into hobby rocketry did not really begin unit about 2 years ago.
 I had built a few of the kits from the local hobby store, and remember being really proud of my mars lander, and orbital transports, as well as the infamous interceptor model.
 Over the years from that time, i lost sight of the fun and moved on to other aspects of life until 2 years ago, when I once again took a look at my local hobby shop and was surprised to see the size and downright coolness of the Leviathan, from the Pro-Series 2 of Estes.
 As a birthday present to myself, i bought it and built it.